ivaquero/blog-filters/README.md

 ## Goals

-- Build a filter simulation test tool that is friendly to beginners
+- Provide a set of easy-to-understand introductory tutorials
-- Form a set of easy-to-understand introductory tutorials
+- Build a filter simulation toolkit that is friendly to beginners

 ## Requirements